 Speaking of organizing your content hub, Khan Academy demonstrates an epic mega menu for their online courses.
 When you land on this nonprofit’s home page, select whether you are a learner, teacher, district, or parent and head to a personalized sign-on page.

 You can also navigate through the mega menu course offerings.
-If you “love algebra like I do,” select that course and see a clear rundown on the course offerings.
+If you want to learn about grammar, select that course and see a clear rundown of the course offerings.

 Resource center by MarketingProfs

 In marketing, resource centers are one of the most popular applications of content hubs.
 MarketingProfs is a mecca for marketers looking for a substantial variety of resource formats to support their continued education.

 The navigational sidebar alludes to the impressive amount of marketing resources offered by MarektingProfs.
 Filter by:

 - Content types (i.e. podcasts, courses)